The anvi'o 'metagenomics' workflow

 sample_03 G02 three_samples_example/sample-03-R1.fastq.gz three_samples_example/sample-03-R2.fastq.gz

-As previous chapters clarified, this is the file that describes our ā€˜groupsā€™ and locations of raw paired-end reads for each sample.
-The default name for your samples_txt file is samples.txt, but you can use a different name by specifying it in the config file (see below).
+This is the file that describes our ā€˜groupsā€™ and locations of raw paired-end reads for each sample.
+The default name for your samples-txt file is samples.txt, but you can use a different name by specifying it in the config file (see below).

-In your working directory there is a config file config-idba_ud.json; letā€™s take a look at it.
+In your working directory there is a config file called config-idba_ud.json; letā€™s take a look at it.

 {